Amoghtech/Amoghtech/README.md

 ## I'm a Student !!

-- 🌱 I’m currently MERN stack , DSA
+- 🌱 I’m currently learning MERN stack , React Native and DSA
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I think that i'm funny, LOL!